hackclub/nest/SETUP.md

 The Nest CLI is a collection of tools for Nest users.
 At the moment, its core use is in allowing users to edit the global Caddyfile and add their own domains.
 It also includes a command for getting a random port that you can bind your services to.

-Nest CLI is written in Ruby using Thor (with the help of some bash scripts), and is located in the [cli](/cli/) directory.
+Nest CLI is written in Nodejs using Commander (with the help of some bash scripts), and is located in the [cli](/cli/) directory.
 On the Nest VM, this Nest repo (including the Nest CLI) is cloned in the `/usr/local/nest` directory.

 Nest CLI requires the `/var/nest-cli` directory to be created.